CountyEthics

 Structural Risk

-BVS rhyolite is non-porous and does not suffer structural weakening when wet — there is no risk of hold breakage from climbing on damp rock, but friction loss on the rough crystalline surface is significant when damp.
+BVS rhyolite is non-porous and does not suffer structural weakening when wet — the risk is purely friction loss on damp surfaces, not hold breakage.

 Seasonal Factors